Politics of Newfoundland and Labrador

 The Canadian province of Newfoundland and Labrador has a unicameral legislature, the General Assembly composed of the Lieutenant Governor and the House of Assembly, which operates on the Westminster system of government.
-The executive function of government is formed by the Lieutenant Governor, the premier (head of government, and normally the leader of the largest party in the legislature) and his or her cabinet.
+The executive function of government is formed by the Lieutenant Governor, the premier (head of government, and normally the leader of the largest party in the legislature) and their cabinet.

 History

 Colonization

 Newfoundland was first inhabited by the Beothuk and the Maritime Archaic, while Labrador was first inhabited by the Dorset, Thule, and later Inuit and Innu.
 It has the first known European settlement in the Americas at L'Anse aux Meadows, built by the Vikings circa 1020 A.D.
 The island of Newfoundland and the coast of Labrador has been colonized or settled by a number of European nations including England and France.

 The emergence of a common law system and political institutions was slow.
 Law and order was initially the responsibility of fishing captains and admirals and military governors in the 17th and 18th centuries.
 With permanent settlement however, this system was eventually replaced by civil officials and in 1832 representative government.
 This meant that a colonial assembly would share power with an appointed Legislative Council.
 In 1854, Newfoundland was granted responsible government, and it attained Dominion status in 1907.